 - I created this slideshow using my desktop and for the moment, FlexClip is only able to work with Chrome.
 This might be an issue for FireFox, IE users; yes there’s still a good number of them around.
 Also, while the platform is accessible on phones, the orientation doesn’t fit well.
 As in, I couldn’t see everything within the screen.
 This is probably an area the creators should address in subsequent versions.

-- I think this free online video maker is great for straight-forward videos.
-Things like, a brief corporate presentation.
+I think this free online video maker is simply great for simple videos.
+Videos like, a brief corporate presentation.
 An Instagram upload.
 A showcasing of wedding pictures, with quirky text, at a banquet.
 Etc.